-Rachel Maunder studied Psychology at Liverpool John Moores University.
-After obtaining a first class degree, she went on to study for a Phd whilst working in the Psychology department as a teaching assistant.
+Rachel Maunder studied Psychology at Liverpool John Moores University, and then went on to study for a Phd whilst working in the Psychology department as a teaching assistant.
 After obtaining a PG Cert in Learning and Teaching in Higher Education, and completing her Phd research, Rachel then moved to the University of Warwick.
 She worked initially for the National Academy for Gifted and Talented Youth, and then moved to the Centre for Academic Practice, where she supported staff development for learning and teaching.
 She joined the Psychology division at the University of Northampton in 2008.

 Rachel is a chartered member of the British Psychological Society (BPS) (including being a member of the Division of Educational and Child Psychology and the Psychology of Education Section) and is a senior fellow of the Higher Education Academy (SFHEA).

-Rachel is the programme leader for BSc (hons) Developmental and Educational Psychology.
+Rachel is the programme leader for BSc (hons) Psychology (Developmental and Educational).